 The City entered into an agreement with Iron Horse Development, LLC and Sanitary and Improvement District No. 9 of Cass County, Nebraska (the "District") to provide water and sewer infrastructure improvements necessary to serve the District.
 The agreement warranted immediate cash paid to the City in the amount of \$650,000, which was received on January 26, 2000.
 For the year ended September 30, 2003, the City received \$301,000 and an additional \$249,000 is payable from the District within 90 days of the commencement of public infrastructure improvement in the third phase, which has not yet been completed.
-As of September 30, 2022, the City has incurred total direct costs of \$463,817 with \$2,920 in expenditures in the year ending September 30, 2022.
+As of September 30, 2023, the City has incurred total direct costs of \$463,817 with no expenditures in the year ending September 30, 2023.

 During the year, the City has accepted various bids for sanitary sewer improvement and other projects in the normal course of business that have not been completed and/or fully paid for at year-end.
-The City approved an estimate of \$569,930 towards the 2020 Sanitary Sewer Improvement Project and accepted a bid from General Excavating for that amount.
-As of September 30, 2022, the project had not yet been completed and the remaining balance of the contract is \$37,072.
+The City accepted a bid from M.E.
+Collins for the Dennis Dean Road Improvements in the amount of \$1,126,805 and change orders of \$241,167.
+As of September 30, 2023, the project had not yet been completed and the remaining balance of the contract is \$1,062,890.
+The Council approved the project's contract with JEO Consulting Group Inc in the amount of \$176,685 of which \$16,525 remains.